MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 ## Deploy the solution

-For resources on deploying Oracle Database on Azure VMs with Azure NetApp Files, see [Solution architectures using Azure NetApp Files][Solution architectures using Azure NetApp Files - Oracle].
+- For resources on deploying Oracle Database on Azure VMs with Azure NetApp Files, see [Solution architectures using Azure NetApp Files][Solution architectures using Azure NetApp Files - Oracle].

-For information on how to deploy and access Azure NetApp Files volumes, see [Azure NetApp Files documentation][Azure NetApp Files documentation].
+- For information on how to deploy and access Azure NetApp Files volumes, see [Azure NetApp Files documentation][Azure NetApp Files documentation].

-Also keep these points in mind:

 - Consider the database size: